Maniabhishek/fundamentals-For-Effective-Backend-Design/SystemDesign/4.HighLevelDesign/d.hotstar/b.videoIngestionAndTransformation.md

 - once these videos are converted it will store these vides into DFS (distributed file system) , and will also publish these data to queue
 - then we will have subscriber subscribing to these messages which then will sent to end users
 - we can also do another thing once worker finishes their job we will let transformation service know that worker has completed one task you push message again to queue

+### Videos are stored in files because:
+- files system storage tends to be cheaper
+- videos dont need to be updated , hence traditional db updates are irrelevant

+### FFMPEG is a software program for video processing

+### handling thundering herd problem
+- Drop requests which have been in the wait state for a long time on server
+- Reduce video quality for all users
+- Horizontally scale the edge servers